Published: 19th of February, 2015 by Patrick Carpen.

 A local lemonade factory maker, Jai Jai Ram Lemonade Factory, is also located in the town of Rose Hall, south of the Public Road.

-The population of the town of Rose Hall is approximately 5000.
-The racial composition of the people of Rose Hall Town is as follows: 50 percent black, 40 percent East Indian, 10 percent mixed and other races.
+The population of the town of Rose Hall is approximately 10,000.
+The racial composition of the people of Rose Hall Town is estimated as follows: 50 percent Afro-Guyanese, 40 percent Indo-Guyanese, and 10 percent mixed and other races.

 The Rose Hall Beach

-Towards the north of Rose Hall, at the Atlantic Ocean, is the Rose Hall beach, which, unfortunately, is poorly developed and underutilized.
+Towards the north of Rose Hall, at the Atlantic Ocean, is the Rose Hall beach, which, for some reason, is poorly developed and underutilized at the time of this writing.